 Some mods can be more complicated than others, without producing much difference to the end result of your espresso.
-But some are pretty simple, and don’t require much investment.
+But some upgrades are pretty simple, and don’t require much investment.

 Here are the different mods and upgrades that you can make to the Gaggia Classic Pro, listed in order of importance.
 You’ll find something in our guide to suit your desired level of involvement and complexity when modding your Gaggia Classic Pro.

 All time estimates provided below are for someone following a tutorial, who isn’t familiar with the mechanics of the espresso machine.
 Actual time can vary substantially based on knowledge and experience.

 Cost: $10 – $20

 The over-pressure valve (OPV) regulates brewing pressure when pulling shots.
 Espresso is most often pulled at around 8-9 bars of pressure, as this tends to yield the best results.

 The Gaggia Classic Pro’s factory standard OPV has a 15-bar spring that’s much higher than what espresso should be pulled at.
 Many machines have high pressures like this as a marketing ploy.
 The added pressure negatively impacts shot quality, though.